rohitkedari/react-assignment/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run storybook`

+Runs the storybook to view individual component.\
+Open [http://localhost:6006](http://localhost:6006) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

+### `npm run start-api`

+Runs the mock api server using json-server, before this you need to install json-server npm package globally using command `npm install -g json-server`.\
+Open [http://localhost:3001](http://localhost:3001) to view api response.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\